ionos-deploy-now/documentation/content/docs/faq.md

 - 82.165.89.0/24

 ## Is there an IONOS Deploy Now support mail?
-If you need support, feel free to submit a request ticket directly in the Deploy Now dashboard or to contact us via <a href="deploynow-support@ionos.com">deploynow-support@ionos.com</a>.
+If you need support, feel free to submit a request ticket directly in the Deploy Now dashboard or to contact us via <a class="email" href="mailto:deploynow-support@ionos.com">deploynow-support@ionos.com</a>.
 Please note that this is the email address of the Deploy Now support team.
 For requests regarding any other product, please contact IONOS [via phone or via live chat](https://www.ionos.com/contact).

 ## I get a 403 error after deploying my website, what can I do?
 ### Make sure you have created an index file